Shudihno/Research-Assignment/README.md

 # Research-Assignment
-This is a Data research assignment for Bright Learn
+This is a Data Theory Research assignment for Bright Learn.